 - Interest for the current year

-Sometimes, these figures are readily available but at times, they are to be determined using the financial statements of the company / firm.
+Sometimes, these figures are readily available but at times, one has to determine them using the company’s financial statements.

-Formula for Interest Service Coverage Ratio is stated as follows:
+The formula for Interest Service Coverage Ratio is as follows:

 PBIT is easily available in the Profit and loss account.
 Just find out the PAT which is readily available on the face of the profit and loss statement.
 From the PAT, deduct the income tax and interest and the result is PBIT.

-The amount which is paid or payable for the financial year under concern on the loan taken.
+It is the amount which is paid or payable on the loan for the financial year.

-Noncash expenses are those expenses which are charged to the profit and loss account for which payment has already been done in the past years.
+Non-cash expenses are those expenses which we charge to the profit and loss account.
+Also, we have already paid for these expenses in the past years.
 Following are the non-cash expenses: